soxueren/atsd/api/network/series.md

 ## Schema

 * New entities and metrics will be automatically created provided they meet naming requirements.
-* New metrics will be created with `float` data type by default.
+* New metrics will be created with `float` data type by default.<br>To insert metric samples with another datatype, create or update metric properties using [Meta API](/api/meta/metric/create-or-replace.md) or the web interface.

 ## Examples